 How To Spot: These kinds of jerks can be abundantly found in every workplace.
-Their main characteristics are being aggressive, discriminating people based on silly reasons, bullying them and claiming that they were only engaging in some well-intended humor.
+Their main characteristics are being aggressive, discriminating against people based on silly reasons, bullying them, and claiming that they were only engaging in some well-intended humor.

 How To Deal:

 Bullying your fellow employees should not be tolerated at any cost.
-This is very unprofessional behavior and though we know it is bad, it sill happens at quite a few workplaces.
+This is very unprofessional behavior and though we know it is bad, it still happens at quite a few workplaces.
 If you witness an employee being bullied unfairly, stick up for them.
-The probably could use a friend.
+They probably could use a friend.
 If you yourself experience bullying, talk to your HR!

 4. The Sexist Jerk

 How To Spot: These jerks are similar to bullying and gossiping jerks.
 They are also aggressive and discriminate against their fellow employees based on gender.
 They use humor to mask their inappropriate sexist remarks.

 How To Deal: Even if there are so many sexist jerks in the office, it is hard to spot one because they hide their sexism with phrases like “That was just a joke!” or “You’re being too sensitive” etc. But this cannot be tolerated by any organization.
 When confronted with sexist jokes, let your displeasure be known.
 Not all sexist jerks are going to turn over new leaves when their behavior is pointed out to them, but they should know that you found their joke offensive and it shall not be tolerated if done again.